 The Bank is primarily funded by customer deposits placed for the purpose of meeting their upcoming payment obligations.
-In this context, the Bank maintains a conservative liquidity and funding risk profile - ensuring resilience to both short and medium-term external stress - by maintaining an adequate buffer of high-quality liquid assets to be able to withstand longer periods of stress without the need to conduct forced sale of assets, with the Bank to ensure LCR compliance on a daily basis.
-The Bank has assessed the key liquidity risk driver 'currency mismatch' that would impact its liquidity position as 'low' with its exposure to currency mismatch being immaterial considering that the balance sheet is hedged from a forex perspective.
+In this context, the Bank maintains a conservative liquidity and funding risk profile - ensuring resilience to both short and long-term external stress - by maintaining an adequate buffer of high-quality liquid assets to be able to withstand longer periods of stress without the need to conduct forced sale of assets, with the Bank to ensure LCR and NSFR compliance on a daily basis.
+The Bank has assessed the following key risk drivers that could affect its liquidity position - run-off risk, concentration risk, settlement risk, off-balance sheet risk, currency mismatch risk, climate related risk and unexpected obligations risk.
+All of these have been deemed limited at this time and providing material impact on the Bank from a purely liquidity risk standpoint.